jai-git4208/gui-c-calc/README.md

 # Calculator

 A fast, native calculator for macOS and Linux.
-It handles basic math, scientific functions, RPN (Reverse Polish Notation), and even recognizes your handwriting.
+It handles basic math, scientific functions, RPN (Reverse Polish Notation), and even recognizes your handwriting. (made just to flex my low level programming skills)

 ![Basic Mode](res/basic.png)

 ## Features

 - **Multiple Modes**: Switch between Basic, Scientific, RPN, and Unit Conversion (Length, Mass, Temperature).
-- **Handwriting Recognition**: Draw digits directly on the screen!
+- **Handwriting Recognition**: You can draw digits on the grid.
 It uses a built-in neural network to understand what you're writing.
-- **Modern UI**: Smooth, hardware-accelerated graphics using NanoVG and OpenGL.
+- **Modern UI**: Smooth, hardware-accelerated graphics using NanoVG.
 - **Smart Layout**: The window is fully resizable and the buttons adjust automatically.
+Responsiveness in C! xD
 - **History**: Keeps track of your calculations so you don't have to.

 ### See it in action
 [Watch the demo video](res/demo.mov)